e-clearing-net/OCHP/OCHP-direct.md

 ### Trust and authorisation structure

-Based on the assumption that _OCHP direct_ is used in addition to a regular OCHP connection via a clearing house, the following trust structure applies.
-However, _OCHP direct_ may also be used in other combinations, where the OCHP-part of the following description is to be covered by alternative methods.
+Based on the assumption that _OCHPdirect_ is used in addition to a regular OCHP connection via a clearing house, the following trust structure applies.
+However, _OCHPdirect_ may also be used in other combinations, where the OCHP-part of the following description is to be covered by alternative methods.

-#### The usual situation without OCHP direct
+#### The usual situation without OCHPdirect

 When two roaming partners connect via OCHP and the clearing house, the authorisation and trust structure can be defined as follows: